GoogleForCreators/web-stories-wp/docs/third-party-integration/story-editor/getting-started/getting-started.md

 **Library Tabs (a)** has tabs selector corresponding to every kind of element which can be added to a story.
 Selecting a new tab related to an element will show its library in the **Library Pane**.

-**Library Pane (b)** will have a list of elements corresponding to the element type selected from **Library Tabs** is displayed here.
+**Library Pane (b)** will have a list of elements corresponding to the element type selected from **Library Tabs** which are displayed here.
 An element's **Library Pane** may have some additional Interfaces for providing additional functionalities.

 ### Workspace - (2)